 Another big mistake to avoid?

 Don’t assume that all three entries are exactly the same.
-The credit bureaus are three separate companies that compile information in different ways.
-Check each one for those inaccuracies.
+There are three separate credit reporting agencies that compile information in different ways.
+Check each one for those for inaccurate information.

 If you do find an error in relation to the foreclosure, you can dispute it across all three.
 Send a dispute letter and you should receive a response within 30 days.
 Within that time frame, the credit bureaus need to verify the information within the entry and correct it, or ideally, remove it altogether.

 Another tactic you can take if the credit bureaus won’t remove the foreclosure is to write directly to the lender.
 Simply request that they remove the entry due to inaccuracies and also give them a 30-day deadline.

 If they can’t verify, or just don’t want to spend the time doing so, they might remove it altogether.